2026-01-31

 Amazon Leadership PrinciplesCultural alignment, ethics, user focusShare examples of customer obsession, ownership, bias for action

-How to Prepare: The STAR-A Framework
+How to Prepare: The STAR-LP Framework

 Use the STAR framework (Situation, Task, Action, Result) but explicitly connect each example to an Amazon competency: